 It was also revealed that in 2012, Foster had assaulted another teenage girl in a bullying incident allegedly instigated by Foster and another girl.
 And in 2013, shortly after her first "X Factor" audition, Foster was caught shoplifting.
 Foster was never arrested for these crimes, but she issued more public apologies and insisted that she had turned her life around and changed for the better.

-As for her "X Factor" performances, Foster forgot the lyrics in more than one performance, but the judges seemed to were very lenient on her for these major flubs, which caused controversy with viewers who felt that Foster was getting special treatment.
+As for her "X Factor" performances, Foster forgot the lyrics in more than one performance, but the judges were very lenient on her for these major flubs, which caused controversy with viewers who felt that Foster was getting special treatment.
 Indeed, during her first audition in front of "The X Factor" judges, when Foster forgot the lyrics to Whitney Houston's "I Am Nothing," she was allowed to interrupt her audition to go backstage and get help from her entourage in remembering the lyrics.
 It's one thing for a contestant to be allowed to start over; it's another thing for to get a special privilege that contestants almost never get when they forget lyrics to a song.

 When British tabloids revealed that Foster was Simon Cowell's favorite contestant to win on the show, the public backlash against Foster intensified.
 She ultimately came in fifth place.
 Foster also got some public criticism for giving the perception that she's a teenage vixen, since she dumped her boyfriend Joshante Amihyia after she found fame on "The X Factor" and reportedly had flings with One Direction's Niall Horan and fellow "X Factor" contestant Sam Callahan.
 Amihyia told The Sun that when he and Foster got together, she had seduced him, even though she knew that he already had a girlfriend, whom he eventually broke up with to be with Foster.
 As of this writing, Foster and Callahan's relationship is on-again, off-again.
 Few people think that this "showmance" will last.